PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Geometry object
 There are seven basic geometry objects types:

-1. _Position_
+1. Position

-: an array of two or more numbers, representing longitude, latitude and optionally height
+    an array of two or more numbers, representing longitude, latitude and optionally height

 For the remaining six types, the explanation refers to the content of that objects \lstinline!coordinates! property:

-2. _Point_
+2. Point

-: a single position
+    a single position
-3. _MultiPoint_
+3. MultiPoint

-: an array of positions
+    an array of positions
-4. _LineString_
+4. LineString

-: an array of two or more points
+    an array of two or more points
-5. _MultiLineString_
+5. MultiLineString

-: an array of LineString coordinate arrays
+    an array of LineString coordinate arrays
-6. _Polygon_
+6. Polygon

-: an array of linear ring coordinate arrays
+    an array of linear ring coordinate arrays

 A linear ring is a closed LineString, meaning the first and last position share the same coordinates.
 It must have a minimum of four positions, which would describe a triangle.